Skip to main content

 To run the Inventory Reorder report

-1. In Point of Sale Solution Back Office, select Location Reports > Inventory > Inventory Reorder.
+1. In the Point of Sale Solution Back Office, select Location Reports > Inventory > Inventory Reorder.

-2. In the Search field, enter the item name, SKU/UPC or supplier to find specific data on the report.
+2. In the Search field, enter the item name, SKU/UPC or supplier you wish to identify inventory for.

 ba8fdca0aed9ddbecbee24c914aaafe9.png